tweag/cardano-conformance-testing-of-consensus/docs/design.md

 (see [exit-codes](#exit-codes).)

-It is important to note that a single invocation of the composition `runner . testgen` correponds to a single unit test.
+It is important to note that a single invocation of the composition `runner . testgen` corresponds to *a single unit test*.
 Users are encouraged to run this composition in a loop, to gain the usual assurances given by property tests.

-If a given test fails, and shrinking is desired, users can rerun `runner` with the outputted shrink index.
+If a given test fails, and (further) shrinking is desired, users can rerun `runner` with the outputted shrink index and the initial test file.
 The pair `(testfile, shrinkindex)` is the entirety of the shrink search state.
 By explicitly threading this state through flags and stdout, the system is stateless.

 A basic testing workflow would be like follows:

-1. The user obtains a point schedule from `testgen`.
+1. The user obtains a test file with an embedded point schedule from `testgen`.
-2. The user invokes our `runner` binary, passing in the point schedule as an argument.
+2. The user invokes the `runner` binary, passing in the test file as an argument.
 3. `runner` starts up the simulated peers, and returns a topology file.
 4. The user starts its node with the given topology file.